Date of Record: March 21, 2022

 On November 2, 2018, the Shrewsbury Board of Health voted to enact a regulation entitled “Regulations Prohibiting Smoking in Workplaces and Public Places".
 The regulation includes, but is not limited prohibiting smoking within a 25 foot buffer zone around municipal building entrances accessible to the public, prohibiting smoking at all municipal owned parks, play grounds recreational facilities and beaches.
 E-cigarettes use is also prohibited wherever smoking is prohibited.
-The regulation will go into effect on January 1, 2019.
-Copies of this regulation are available in the office of the Board of Health at the Richard D. Carney Municipal Office Building, 100 Maple Avenue, Shrewsbury, MA 01545.
+The regulation became effective on January 1, 2019.
+Copies of this regulation are available in the office of the Board of Health on the first floor at the Richard D. Carney Municipal Office Building, 100 Maple Avenue, Shrewsbury, MA 01545.